objcio/articles/2014-08-11-snapshot-testing.md

 ### Snapshots Xcode Plugin

 Parsing the console log to find the references to images is a lot of effort.
-Loading up all the different failing tests into a visual diff tool like [Kaleidoscope](kaleidoscope) requires running a lot of terminal commands.
+Loading up all the different failing tests into a visual diff tool like [Kaleidoscope][kaleidoscope] requires running a lot of terminal commands.

-To deal with nearly all of the common use cases, I built an Xcode plugin called [Snapshots](snapshots).
-It can be installed via [Alcatraz](alcatraz) or built yourself.
+To deal with nearly all of the common use cases, I built an Xcode plugin called [Snapshots][snapshots].
+It can be installed via [Alcatraz][alcatraz] or built yourself.
 It makes it simple to compare the success and failure images for any inline failed test in Xcode.

 ### Conclusion

-[FBSnapshotTestCase](fbsnapshot) gives you a way to test view-related code.
+[FBSnapshotTestCase][fbsnapshot] gives you a way to test view-related code.
 It can be used to build and visualize view states without jumping through hoops in the simulator.
-You should use it with my plugin [Snapshots](snapshots) if you use Xcode.
+You should use it with my plugin [Snapshots][snapshots] if you use Xcode.
 Sometimes it can be a bit frustrating, but it pays off.
 It welcomes designers into the code review stage.
 It can be a very easy first step into writing tests on an existing project; you should give it a try.

 Examples from Open Source:

   * [ARTiledImageView](https://github.com/dblock/ARTiledImageView)
   * [NAMapKit](https://github.com/neilang/NAMapKit/)
   * [ORStackView](https://github.com/orta/ORStackView/)